Better Aging

 We often hear very critical voices about cosmetic surgery under the motto: "You have to be able to grow old with dignity".
 This may undoubtedly be true, but do you also have to look old?
 It is a legitimate need of every human being to please. - Not only to please yourself, but also to please others - especially your loved ones, of course.
 But even in social life, there is no question that someone who looks attractive and aesthetically pleasing is more likely to receive social acceptance and attention and is often more successful at work.

-There is no doubt that beauty should not be the only thing that makes us happy in life - and if it is the only goal in life, it becomes very banal.
-But there is a bit of narcissism in all of us and so aesthetic medicine and cosmetic surgery is also a domain that has its place in the field of anti-ageing medicine.
-In the previous chapters, we report in great detail on the possibilities offered by modern medicine and we can also offer countless serious medical treatment options with a high level of expertise and aesthetic sensitivity.
+Now, beauty should undoubtedly not be the only thing that makes us happy in life—and if it is our sole goal in life, it becomes very mundane.
+But there is a little bit of narcissism in all of us, and so aesthetic medicine and cosmetic surgery are also a domain that has its place in the field of anti-aging medicine.
+The previous chapters provide detailed information about the possibilities offered by modern medicine, and we can also offer countless reputable medical treatment options with a high level of expertise and aesthetic sensibility.

 Don't be afraid to venture into this part of medicine; even such small measures - or even more extensive interventions - help to strengthen your own body awareness and self-confidence, achieve more satisfaction with yourself and ultimately a different appearance, better social communication and satisfaction.
 Classic anti-ageing measures include, for example Botox which is used prophylactically to prevent the deeper burying of expression lines, or hyaluronic acid preparations, which are used to compensate for the loss of skin volume in certain areas of the face, or the biostimulantswhich maintain the skin's elasticity, structure and ability to retain water. - Or, finally, cosmetic surgery, which does not eliminate the signs of ageing, but can reverse them a little in order to come a little closer to our ideal image of a fresh, dynamic, lively and expressive appearance into old age.